darkisabsent/TSYP-EMBS-Challenge/README.md

+## Note

+The code available on GitHub represents Version 0 of our project, serving as the foundational implementation of our app.
+This version includes a user-friendly interface designed to demonstrate the app’s core functionality, providing a practical example of how users can interact with key features.
+However, it remains a work in progress, focusing primarily on establishing the technical groundwork rather than finalizing the design.

+In contrast, the prototype on Figma reflects the latest version of our vision, showcasing advanced design elements, a refined user experience, and an intuitive layout that highlights the app’s future potential.
+The Figma prototype incorporates feedback and features planned for upcoming iterations, offering a glimpse into what the app will look like as it evolves.

+We are still in the process of aligning the GitHub implementation with the Figma design.
+This involves iteratively enhancing the codebase to integrate the sleek interface, advanced functionalities, and improved user experience showcased in the prototype.
+As we progress, our focus remains on continuously refining features, aesthetics, and performance to ensure the app meets the highest standards of usability and innovation.

 ## project overview
 Aura App is an innovative AI-driven mental health platform offering personalized and holistic support.
 With a seamless user experience and robust AI integrations, Aura fosters emotional well-being through advanced features like mood tracking, journaling, therapy sessions, and customizable chatbot interactions.